microsoft/r-server-hospital-length-of-stay/data-scientist.md

 In order for hospitals to optimize resource allocation, it is important to predict accurately how long a newly admitted patient will stay in the hospital.

-In this template, we implemented all steps in SQL stored procedures: data preprocessing, and feature engineering are implemented in pure SQL, while data cleaning, and the model training, scoring and evaluation steps are implemented with SQL stored procedures calling R (Microsoft R Server) code.
+In this template, we implemented all steps in SQL stored procedures: data preprocessing, and feature engineering are implemented in pure SQL, while data cleaning, and the model training, scoring and evaluation steps are implemented with SQL stored procedures calling either R (Microsoft R Server) or Python code.

-All these steps can be executed in an R IDE.
+All these steps can be executed in an R or Python IDE, and are also presented in R/Python Jupyter notebooks.

 Among the key variables to learn from data are number of previous admissions as well as various diagnostic codes and lab results.
 (View the [full data set description.](input_data.html) )